XenoStar54/MeleeReimagined/README.txt

 -*-*-Installation Instructions-*-*-

-Use the Melee Code Manager app to patch the attached DOL file to your legal copy of the NTSC 1.02 version of Super Smash Bros.
+Use the DAT Texture Wizard software on your legal copy of the NTSC 1.02 version of Super Smash Bros.
 Melee.
-After doing this, you should be able to run Melee Reimagined on your device.
+After doing this, right-click on the first item (root) and "import multiple files", then import all files from the MeleeReimaginedFiles folder.
+Save the result as an ISO and you should be able to play Melee Reimagined.

+-*-*-Credits-*-*-

+PKFreeZZy - Advice, modding assistance, codes UnclePunch - Codes
+Caleb Robinson - Ganon Smash Attacks Backport

 -*-*-Known Issues-*-*-